 - How to choose the most suitable material for building your small house;

-- How to understand the basic tiny house typology;
+- The basics of tiny house typology;

-Besides small house plans under 1000 sq. ft. are you interested in buying a small rustic house plan designed by a reputable architectural firm from the USA?
+Besides house plans under 1000 sq. ft. are you interested in buying a small rustic house plan designed by a reputable architectural firm from the USA?
 Take a look at these 11 affordable small homes

 New: Stylish prefab and custom shipping container homes from 15 containerized home builders!
 Take a look!